Graph Deep Learning for Time Series Forecasting: Abstract

 \section{Abstract}

-Graph-based deep learning methods have become popular tools to process collections of correlated time series.
-Differently from traditional multivariate forecasting methods, neural graph-based predictors take advantage of pairwise relationships by conditioning forecasts on a (possibly dynamic) graph spanning the time series collection.
-The conditioning can take the form of an architectural inductive bias on the neural forecasting architecture, resulting in a family of deep learning models called \acrlongpl{stgnn}.
-Such relational inductive biases enable the training of global forecasting models on large time-series collections, while at the same time localizing predictions w.r.t.\ each element in the set (i.e., graph nodes) by accounting for local correlations among them~(i.e., graph edges).
-Indeed, recent theoretical and practical advances in graph neural networks and deep learning for time series forecasting make the adoption of such processing frameworks appealing and timely.
-However, most of the studies in the literature focus on proposing variations of existing neural architectures by taking advantage of modern deep learning practices, while foundational and methodological aspects have not been subject to systematic investigations.
-To fill the gap, this paper aims to introduce a comprehensive methodological framework that formalizes the forecasting problem and provides design principles for graph-based predictive models and methods to assess their performance.
-At the same time, together with an overview of the field, we provide design guidelines, recommendations, and best practices, as well as an in-depth discussion of open challenges and future research directions.
+Graph deep learning methods have become popular tools to process collections of correlated time series.
+Unlike traditional multivariate forecasting methods, graph-based predictors leverage pairwise relationships by conditioning forecasts on graphs spanning the time series collection.
+The conditioning takes the form of architectural inductive biases on the forecasting architecture, resulting in a family of models called spatiotemporal graph neural networks.
+These biases allow for training global forecasting models on large collections of time series while localizing predictions w.r.t.\ each element in the set~(nodes) by accounting for correlations among them~(edges).
+Recent advances in graph neural networks and deep learning for time series forecasting make the adoption of such processing framework appealing and timely.
+However, most studies focus on refining existing architectures by exploiting modern deep-learning practices.
+Conversely, foundational and methodological aspects have not been subject to systematic investigation.
+To fill this void, this tutorial paper aims to introduce a comprehensive methodological framework formalizing the forecasting problem and providing design principles for graph-based predictors, as well as methods to assess their performance.
+In addition, together with an overview of the field, we provide design guidelines and best practices, as well as an in-depth discussion of open challenges and future directions.